Gnurdle/workshop-docs/Pages/2-basics.md

 The stuff you build in your text editor is just that - **text**.
 That text is then processed by an entity known as the **reader**, which (barring errors) will transform it into **data**.

-It does this be employing a certain lexigraphical rules to the incoming text which turns certain sequences of characters into entities that are (historically) called **atoms** (indivisible units).
+It does this be employing a certain lexigraphical rules to the incoming text which turns certain sequences of characters into entities that are (historically) called **atoms** (once considered to be indivisible units).

 In Clojure, these are examples of things that  become atoms when the reader encounters them: